TERMS OF ENGAGEMENT

 This is to confirm our understanding of the terms of our engagement and the nature and limitations of the services we will provide, namely the preparation, presentation and lodgement of your income tax return.

-This firm will provide as requested taxation services which will be conducted in accordance with the relevant professional and ethical standards issued by the Accounting Professional & Ethical Standards Board Limited (APESB).
+Finite Group will provide as requested taxation services which will be conducted in accordance with the relevant professional and ethical standards issued by the Accounting Professional & Ethical Standards Board Limited (APESB).
 The extent of our procedures will be limited exclusively for this purpose.
 As a result, no audit or review will be performed and, accordingly, no assurance will be expressed.
 Our engagement cannot be relied upon to disclose irregularities including fraud, other illegal acts and errors that may exist.
 However, we will inform you of any such matters that come to our attention.

 In conducting this engagement, information acquired by us in the course of the engagement is subject to strict confidentiality requirements.
 That information will not be disclosed by us to other parties except as required or allowed for by law, or with your express consent.